Michael-JB/bm25/README.md

 cargo add bm25 --features language_detection
 ```

 This unlocks the `LanguageMode::Detect` enum value.
-In this mode, the embedder will try to detect
+In this mode, the tokenizer will try to detect
 the language of each piece of input text before tokenizing.
 Note that there is a small performance
 overhead when embedding in this mode.